-As medical and recreational marijuana use has spiked due to these new laws, many Social Security Disability applicants are wondering how consumption can affect their disability case.
+As medical and recreational marijuana use has spiked due to these new laws, many Social Security Disability applicants (including Supplemental Security Income applicants) are wondering if medicinal marijuana can affect their disability case.

-As with most questions about Social Security Disability, there is no one cut and dry answer on how it will affect your case.
+As with most questions about Social Security Disability, there is no one cut and dry answer on how medical cannabis will affect your case.

 The Social Security Administration’s official policy when it comes to drugs and alcohol is to determine whether drug or alcohol use is a contributing factor to your disabling condition.
 Essentially, what they’re trying to figure out is whether you are disabled and whether your condition would still persist even if you stopped using drugs or alcohol.